Give your curiosity

-Since 1938 WNPA has worked to connect new generations to parks in meaningful ways, all with one simple goal: to create advocates who want to preserve and protect these special places for everyone, for all time.
+Since 1938 WNP has worked to connect new generations to parks in meaningful ways, all with one simple goal: to create advocates who want to preserve and protect these special places for everyone, for all time.

 Southwest Monuments Association (SWMA), the precursor to WNPA, is established in Casa Grande, Arizona.
 It serves 18 national monuments.